-For more information about the SHMEM programming model, see the intro\shmem man page.
+For more information about the SHMEM programming model, see the intro_shmem(3) man page.

-Miscellaneous Features of SGI MPI
+Miscellaneous SGI MPI Features

-This section describes other characteristics of the SGI MPI implementation that might be of interest to application developers.
+The following other characteristics of the SGI MPI implementation might interest you:

-stdin/stdout/stderr
+• stdin/stdout/stderr.

-In this implementation, stdin is enabled for only those MPI processes with rank 0 in the first MPI\COMM\WORLD.
-Such processes do not need to be located on the same host as mpirun. stdout and stderr results are enabled for all MPI processes in the job, whether started by mpirun or started by one of the MPI remote memory access (RMA) spawn functions.
+In this implementation, stdin is enabled for only those MPI processes with rank 0 in the first MPI_COMM_WORLD.
+Such processes do not need to be located on the same host as mpirun.
+The stdout and stderr results are enabled for all MPI processes in the job, whether started by mpirun or started by one of the MPI remote memory access (RMA) spawn functions.